Akascape/gegl-experimental-effects/README.md

 - GEGL (matching the GIMP version)

 ## Installation Guide
-Precompiled binaries are provided in the dist/ directory for convenience.
+Precompiled binaries are provided in the `dist/` directory for convenience.
+Or you can download all the plugins from the (releases)[https://github.com/Akascape/gegl-experimental-effects/releases/tag/releases].
 ### Windows
 - Download the .dll files:
 - Copy it to your GEGL plugin directory: